Modern Foreign Languages

 In June 2017, 16 students achieved A*- B in Community languages!

 To promote languages we organise several events throughout the year:

 EU Languages Day is celebrated on 26 September.

-Y9 pupils go to Café Rouge, Windsor, to practice speaking in everyday situations (ordering food and drinks in French
+Y9 and Y10 students go to café Rouge, Windsor, where they have to order food and drinks in French.

 Y7 to Y10 students have a chance to go to France for a day trip (Boulogne), a three-day trip to Rouen to visit their pen pals in “Le Cèdre collège” in Rouen (20-23 March 2018) or to a four-day trip to Paris to visit all famous monuments and practice French (planned for March 2019)